India to allow ethanol-only vehicles; response to be muted

 "It is very far-fetched ... you can't expect global carmakers to start working on that just for you," said Deepesh Rathore, director at consultancy Emerging Market Automotive Advisors.
 "Blend is fine, because there are other countries which are running on that.
 Up to a 20 percent blend is a practical solution."

-A local tender issued by refiners Bharat Petroleum Corp, Indian Oil Corp and Hindustan Petroleum Corp in August seeking 2.7 billion liters of ethanol managed to secure only 1.03 billion liters, sources said.
+A local tender issued by refiners Bharat Petroleum Corp, Indian Oil Corp and Hindustan Petroleum Corp in August seeking 2.7 billion litres of ethanol managed to secure only 1.03 billion litres, sources said.

 Another reason oil companies find it hard to source ethanol cheaply is the high state duty it attracts because of its use in the heavily taxed liquor industry.